 A growing number of quilters use machine quilting as their primary quilting method.
 Quilters can choose from many options, from intricate designs to straight machine quilting stitches.
 The good news is that you do not need a special sewing machine.

-There are two basic types of machine quilting that can easily be accomplished on most sewing machines — straight line and free motion.
+There are two basic types of machine quilting that can easily be accomplished on most sewing machines—straight line and free motion.
 Straight line quilting is the easier of the two techniques but both require a bit of practice.

-What Is Straight Line Machine Quilting?
+Straight Line Machine Quilting

 Straight line machine quilting is best accomplished by replacing a regular presser foot with a walking foot, often called an even-feed foot.
 A walking foot is a specialized pressure foot that grips the top of the quilt sandwich, advancing it through the machine at the same rate as the quilt's back, which touches and is moved along by the sewing machine's feed dogs.

-Moving the quilt evenly though the machine keeps the layers of a quilt sandwich from shifting apart as the quilt is sewn, which reduces the distortion and the pleats that can occur if one layer of the quilt sandwich is out of sync with the other layers.
+Moving the quilt evenly through the machine keeps the layers of a quilt sandwich from shifting apart as the quilt is sewn, which reduces the distortion and the pleats that can occur if one layer of the quilt sandwich is out of sync with the other layers.

 Gentle curves are possible with a walking foot, but intricate patterns require free motion machine quilting techniques.

-What Is Free Motion Machine Quilting?
+Free Motion Machine Quilting

 Machine quilting designs can be every bit as intricate as the designs used for hand quilting, but it does take practice to create the stitches, even when using a sewing machine that includes specialized machine quilting equipment.
+These are the basics: